-Chocolate Gingerbread Cookies – Crispy on the outside, perfectly chewy on the inside and HEALTHY!
-These Chewy Gluten Free cookies are sure to be a holiday favorite!
+Crispy on the outside, perfectly chewy on the inside and bursting with holiday flavor.
+These chewy gluten free Chocolate Molasses Cookies are sure to be a holiday favorite!
 Go ahead, eat more than one!

 These cookies are high in protein, fiber, iron, calcium, B vitamins, and magnesium.
 You won’t find all that in your average cookie!

 The texture of these cookies is just perfect!
 Crispy on the outside, soft and chewy on the inside.
 It’s how a classic cookie should be!

 They even spread on the pan while baking and that’s hard to accomplish with an egg-free, dairy-free, oil-free cookie!
 For best results, follow the recipe as written.

 Almond flour ~ Almond flour is great for making gluten free cookies.
 It’s more moist than traditional wheat flours, which helps to keep our cookies chewy and not dry.
 Use super fine ground almond flour, not coarse ground.
 Do not sub with other flours!